ddilley/technicolor-test/README.md

-# Technicolor BAckend Technical Test Applicant Submission: David Dilley
+# Technicolor Backend Technical Test Applicant Submission: David Dilley
 This is in response to the test sent in image format to dilley.david@gmail.com from Victoria.Xiong-Gnandt@technicolor.com with subject 'Backend Coding Test'.

 ## Clone this project repo